acegiansal/Sysc3303_Elevator/README.txt

 - Import Project into IDE of choice
 - Select TestingElevator Class and click
 - watch as all the tests are passed in the console :)

+#Known issues
+- You may need to clean the project in order to run, if the console is telling you it cant find the classes.
+Select project -> clean